bridge.jpg

 That’s why we started OCEAN — to meet the moment.
 We’ll show up in courtrooms, support those on the front lines, and build legal and public sector muscle to confront algorithmic harm.

-But we can’t do it alone.
+And we can’t do it alone.
 This fight is dangerously lopsided against the public interest.
 In 2024, big tech spent over $60 million on lobbying, employing one lobbyist for every two members of Congress.
 And that's a small fraction of what they spent on legal fees, settlements, and fines.
 Meanwhile, NIST, the federal agency tasked with AI safety, requested $45 million from Congress to create an AI safety institute and got just $10 million.
 Civil society has to step up to even the playing field.

 Technology — and the companies behind it — must follow the same laws that protect the rest of us.